Calling Young Innovators in Aerospace!

 - It is NOT an advanced subject course aimed at obtaining specific knowledge or training specific technical skills.
 We encourage rigorous research study to develop problem solving skills.

-For the Summer 2023 session, multiple projects are available, all related to aerospace or robotics.
+For the upcoming 2024 session, multiple projects will be available, all related to aerospace or robotics.
 New members of ARC (Junior Members) will have the chance to participate in general club activities and select their project at a later date.
 Read more about our upcoming ARC session here, for important dates and deadlines.